-- If you have private insurance coverage, you can go online, to a pharmacy, or to a store to buy a test and get reimbursed through their insurance, starting on January 15, 2022.
-Learn how to get free at-home tests.
+If you have private insurance coverage, you can order online, to a pharmacy, or to a store to buy a test and get reimbursed through your insurance, starting on January 15, 2022.

 - If you are charged for your test, keep your receipt and submit a claim to your insurance company for reimbursement.

 - Private insurance companies are required to reimburse up to 8 tests per month per individual on an insurance plan.

 If you have Medicaid coverage, you can access at-home COVID tests at no cost through the guidelines established by your state Medicaid program.
 State Medicaid and CHIP programs are required to cover FDA-authorized at-home COVID-19 tests.